philkrie/old_site/README.md

 # philkrie.github.io
-A personal website created by Phillip Kriegel for Phillip Kriegel at the University of Oregon
+A personal website created by Phillip Kriegel for Phillip Kriegel